Vladimir Kovalevsky

-Vladimir Ivanovich Kovalevsky (Владимир Иванович Ковалевский; 10 November 1848, Novo-Serpukhov, Russian Empire – 2 November 1935, Leningrad, USSR) was a Russian statesman, scientist and entrepreneur.
+Vladimir Ivanovich Kovalevsky (Влади́мир Ива́нович Ковале́вский; 10 November 1848 – 2 November 1935) was a Russian statesman, scientist and entrepreneur.
 He was the author of numerous articles and works on agricultural themes.
 From 1892 to 1900, he was the director of the Commerce and Manufacturing Department of the Ministry of Finance of the Russian Empire, and one of the fathers of the concept of Russian protectionism.
 From 1900 to 1902, he was the Deputy Minister of Finance.
 From 1906 to 1916, he was the chairman of the Russian Technical Society.
 Kovalevsky was one of the creators of the Saint Petersburg State Polytechnical University and the Institute of Plant Industry in Leningrad.

 Life

 Early years

 Vladimir Kovalevsky was born to the middle-class family of a retired army major on 9 November 1848, in Novo-Serpukhov (currently Balakliia) in the Zmiyov uyezd of the Kharkov Governorate.
 He was brought up in the Poltava Military School.
 In August 1865, he entered the Konstantinov Military Academy.
 In July 1867 he was released into the Derbent 154th Infantry Regiment, serving in the Caucasus.
 Kovalevsky resigned from military service on 14 May 1868, at the rank of praporschik, equivalent to ensign.
 In that same year, he began studying at the Saint Petersburg State Polytechnical University, where he was taught by Dmitry Lachinov.